 Underground Advisory Services Handbook: Your guide to working on the road and staying alive!

 If Council is unaware of crashes that have happened in the district, we can’t carry out any necessary remedial works (repairing signage etc) straight away.
 You can help us identify potentially dangerous spots on our roads by completing a Traffic Crash Report if you are involved in or witness a crash.

 Please note: Due to the nationwide COVID-19 lock down, applications or other submissions received via these forms cannot be processed until the lock down ends.
 For more information about council's response to COVID-19, click here.

 To move stock along a road you must have a permit from Council.
-Click the link above to download an application form.
+Click the link above to apply online.